SubhashreeSarangi19/Swiggy-Clone/README.md

 ---
 ## Components
-- #app-root - The main root component that loads the application.
+- app-root - The main root component that loads the application.
-- #RestaurantComponent - Displays a list of restaurants with a grid layout and allows toggling items in the wishlist.
+- RestaurantComponent - Displays a list of restaurants with a grid layout and allows toggling items in the wishlist.
-- #MenuComponent - Shows menu items for a selected restaurant.
+- MenuComponent - Shows menu items for a selected restaurant.
-- #CartComponent -Displays items added to the cart, quantity controls, and the total cost.
+- CartComponent -Displays items added to the cart, quantity controls, and the total cost.
 Contains a checkout button to submit the order to the API.

+## Services

+# CartServiceService
+Manages cart state, including items, quantities, and total count.
+It also handles checkout by sending data to the mock API and clearing the cart after a successful order.

 ## Development server